Sienci-Labs/Resources/superlongboard/slb-upgrading-test.md

 featured_image: _images/_superlongboard/LB2SLB_pone.jpg
 ---

-Congrats on upgrading to our newest and most powerful CNC controller to date, the <strong>SuperLongBoard</strong>!
+Congrats on upgrading to our newest and most powerful CNC controller to date, the <b>SuperLongBoard</b>!

-Our main goal in this section is to have you go in with a working CNC, then leave with an <strong>SLB-boosted machine</strong> without skipping a beat.
-This guide will be mostly written with LongMill owners in mind who have the older LongBoard (<strong>LB, pictured on the left</strong>) that they’ll be swapping out for the SuperLongBoard (<strong>SLB, on the right</strong>), though there will be minimal differences for other CNC owners with a LongBoard.
+Our main goal in this section is to have you go in with a working CNC, then leave with an <b>SLB-boosted machine</b> without skipping a beat.
+This guide will be mostly written with LongMill owners in mind who have the older LongBoard (<b>LB, pictured on the left</b>) that they’ll be swapping out for the SuperLongBoard (<b>SLB, on the right</b>), though there will be minimal differences for other CNC owners with a LongBoard.

 ![](/_images/_superlongboard/LB2SLB_pone.jpg){.aligncenter .size-medium}